 Cinemas cleared to open, but Aroostook theaters have their reservations

-HOULTON, Maine — Movie theaters will be allowed to open July 1 as part of the third phase of reopening Maine’s economy during the pandemic, but a recent outbreak in COVID-19 cases in Aroostook County has left some local theater owners nervous about reopening.
+HOULTON, Maine — Movie theaters will be allowed to open July 1, but a recent outbreak in COVID-19 cases in Aroostook County has left some local theater owners nervous about reopening.

 The governor’s office released several requirements and recommendations for movie theaters on Wednesday, June 24.